We find the cheapest bus & train tickets, so you can wander for less.

 The bus takes an average of 14 hours and 19 minutes to cover the 425 miles from Paris to Munich.
 However, the fastest bus only takes 11 hours and 10 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 Sunday tends to be the busiest day for buses, as many passengers take the bus to Munich at the end of the week.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+If you are planning to travel on a Thursday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.

 The first bus leaves at 12:00am and the last bus leaves at 9:00pm.
 To see the times for all buses from Paris to Munich, enter your specific travel dates in the search bar.